History of DP World Tour Championship in Timeline

 DP World Tour Championship

-September 2009: Prize fund reduced
+September 2009: Prize Fund Reduction

-In 2009, the DP World Tour Championship was first held, replacing the Order of Merit with the Race to Dubai.
-The tournament was contested by the leading 50 players in the DP World Tour Rankings and replaced the Volvo Masters.
+In 2009, the tournament was first held after the Order of Merit was replaced by the Race to Dubai.
+It is contested by the leading 50 players in the DP World Tour Rankings and replaced the Volvo Masters.

-2012: Race to Dubai Bonus Pool Cut in Half
+2012: Bonus Pool Cut in Half

 In 2012, the Race to Dubai bonus pool was cut in half to US$3,750,000 and reduced to the top 10 golfers, with the winner getting US$1,000,000.